labforge/bottlenose-ros2/README.md

  +-- pointcloud       : PointCloud2 messages of sparse triangulated feature points (Bottlenose Stereo only)
 ```

-### Camera Calibration
+### On-Camera Rectification and Undistortion

 Bottlenose can rectify and undistort the images on sensor using calibration files.
 Please see
 [our documentation](https://docs.labforge.ca/docs/3d-modules#calibration-data-acquisition) for more information on
 how to calibrate Bottlenose.
-Because the lens of Bottlenose is customer installed you have to calibrate Bottlenose
+Because the lens of Bottlenose is customer installed, you have to calibrate Bottlenose
 to properly undistort and rectify images.
+We provide sample calibration files for the following configurations:
  * [Configuration for Bottlenose Mono](config/camera.yaml)
  * [Left sensor (0) for Bottlenose Stereo](config/left_camera.yaml)
  * [Right sensor (1) for Bottlenose Stereo](config/right_camera.yaml)